0xanonymeow/smt/docs/README.md

-# Sparse Merkle Tree Libraries Documentation
+# Sparse Merkle Tree Documentation

 Welcome to the comprehensive documentation for the production-ready Sparse Merkle Tree (SMT) libraries with 100% test coverage for Go and Solidity.